ebarahona/node-live-stream/README.md

 Open up ```http:localhost:8888/video``` and you should see a your video displayed.

 ####Notes
-I tried to use solution with a hosted server and did not get decent results.
+I tried to use this solution with a hosted server and did not get decent results.
 If you are able to get it working, feel free to make pull requst.